rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## MongoDB 1.4.3

 MongoDB is a document oriented distributed database system by 10gen.
-It's available under the terms of GNU Affero General Public License.
+It is available under the terms of GNU Affero General Public License.

 It uses a custom TCP protocal (BSON) and is written in C++.